-- Received the Illinois Distinguished Accredited Agency Award 2012 & 2018. - Received Level 'A' Risk Management Accreditation for PDRMA Loss Control Program. - Received the GFOA Certificate of Achievement for Excellence in Financial Reporting for the twentyfirst consecutive year for the fiscal year ended December 31, 2020. - Awarded a Community Development Block Grant for 50% of the cost of construction for Carolshire Park which provides a safe play area for low-income families. - Awarded an IDNR Bike Path Grant for the resurfacing of the Mitchell Lake bike path.
+- Received the Illinois Distinguished Accredited Agency Award 2012 & 2018. - Received Level 'A' Risk Management Accreditation for PDRMA Loss Control Program. - Received the GFOA Certificate of Achievement for Excellence in Financial Reporting for the twenty-second consecutive year for the fiscal year ended December 31, 2021. - Awarded \$1,000,000 in Community Development Block Grants for 50% of the cost of construction for Community Park which provides a safe play area for an underserved area of the community with a high population of low-income families. - Received a Power Play Grant to support recreational opportunities.